sethdorris/chatapp/README.md

 * Create multiple channels
 * Create user roles
 * Create client commands
-* Refactor Server.js into modules for handling message actions [began 5/16]
+* Refactor Server.js into modules for handling message actions [began 5/16 -paused 5/17 due to Node issues]
 * Refactor Server side storage of connected users from an Array to an Object